kuzudb/kuzu-docs/src/content/docs/extensions/iceberg.md

 The `iceberg` extension adds support for scanning and copying from the [Apache Iceberg format](https://iceberg.apache.org/).
 Iceberg is an open-source table format originally developed at Netflix for large-scale analytical datasets.
+Using this extension, you can interact with Iceberg tables from within Kùzu using the `LOAD FROM` and `COPY FROM` clauses.

 The Iceberg functionality is not available by default, so you would first need to install the `iceberg` extension by running the following commands: